MathieuM29/Chat-illustration/README.md

 # Chat-illustration
-An integration of a simple chat
+A static integration of a simple chat using HTML & SCSS